What is an iTV-Studio?

 By adding a Canopus ADVC-110, Apple QuickTime Broadcaster, and Apple's Darwin Server, Bob and colleague David Pearson experimented with an early version of what he called an iTV-Studio, four PTZ cameras streaming via UStream from Bob's lab over a decade ago.

-The iTV-Studio Project
+The iTV-Studio Project in the 2010's

 Bob's latest multi-camera development efforts put the core technology needed to produce a three- (to six-) camera television show streaming live to the Internet from a roll-about suitcase small enough to fit under an airline seat, weighing twenty-five pounds and consuming less than 60 watts of power.